Eli Izhakoff: Early career

-A member of a family that pioneered the diamond industry both in the United States and Israel, he is a partner at J. Izhakoff & Sons, a diamond manufacturing and import/export firm, with offices in New York.
+Izhakoff is a partner at J. Izhakoff & Sons, a diamond manufacturing and import/export firm, with offices in New York.

-In 1979, he first joined the board of directors of the (Diamond Dealers Club), in New York, the largest diamond exchange in the United States, and in the years that followed held several senior positions, including chairman of the board and secretary.
-He was elected to serve as treasurer-general of the World Federation of Diamond Bourses, a global body that unites diamond exchanges around the world in 1986, and was appointed a member of its Executive Committee.
+He joined the board of the Diamond Dealers Club in New York in 1979, later serving in senior roles, including chairman and secretary.
+In 1986, he became treasurer-general of the World Federation of Diamond Bourses and joined its executive committee.

 In January 1990, Izhakoff was elected president of the Diamond Dealers Club and conceived and formed the Diamond Industry Steering Committee, an umbrella organization of the four diamond trade associations in New York, and served as its first chairman.

 World Federation of Diamond Bourses (WFDB)

-At the World Diamond Congress, which was held in May 1991 in London, England, Izhakoff was unanimously elected president of the World Federation of Diamond Bourses (WFDB).
-He was unanimously re-elected for a second term at the following World Diamond Congress, which was held in Antwerp, Belgium, in June 1993.
-At the World Diamond Congress held in Tel Aviv, Israel, in May 1996, he was unanimously re-elected for a third term as WFDB president.
+At the May 1991 World Diamond Congress in London, Izhakoff was elected president of the World Federation of Diamond Bourses (WFDB).
+He was re-elected in 1993 (Antwerp) and 1996 (Tel Aviv).

-During his term as WFDB president his played an instrumental role the expansion of the federation, and oversaw the establishment of new diamond bourses in Thailand, the United Arab Emirates, China, Russia and India.
+During his presidency, the WFDB expanded, establishing new diamond bourses in Thailand, the United Arab Emirates, China, Russia, and India.

-In June 1995, Izhakoff played a key role in the organization of an international diamond summit, attended by many industry leaders, which revealed for the first time to the world the scope of the Russian diamond industry.
-It began with a conference in Moscow, and continued with a tour of various mining sites in the Republic of Sakha, during which its president, Mikhail Yefimovich Nikolayev, presented awards of recognition to Izhakoff, Nicholas Oppenheimer and Gary Ralfe of De Beers, and Maurice Tempelsman of Lazare Kaplan International.
+In June 1995, he helped organize an international diamond summit that highlighted Russia’s diamond industry.
+The event included a conference in Moscow and a tour of mining sites in the Republic of Sakha.
+At the summit, industry figures, including Izhakoff, Nicholas Oppenheimer, Gary Ralfe of De Beers, and Maurice Tempelsman of Lazare Kaplan International, received awards from Sakha’s president, Mikhail Yefimovich Nikolayev.

-Upon completion of his third term as WFDB president at the World Diamond Congress in Bangkok, Thailand, in July 1998, he was unanimously elected as Honorary Life President of the WFDB.
+At the July 1998 World Diamond Congress in Bangkok, Izhakoff was named Honorary Life President of the WFDB.